-We have a complaints procedure in place at Westward which is available on request to all parents of pupils and prospective parents.
+We have a complaints procedure in place at Westward for parents of registered pupils which is available on request to all parents of pupils and prospective parents.
 A copy of the policy can be downloaded from the school website.

-A parent or carer with a concern or potential complaint should normally first contact their child’s class teacher, although there may be occasions where the first contact may be with an alternative, normally more senior teacher.
+A parent or carer with a complaint should normally in the first instance contact their child’s class teacher, although there may be occasions where the first contact may be with an alternative, normally more senior teacher.
 Other staff may need to be involved or consulted if this teacher cannot resolve the matter alone.

 If the parents are not satisfied with the response to a written complaint then the proprietor will be informed and further investigations will take place.

 A hearing will be carried out before a panel within 13 school days appointed by the proprietor of at least three people who have not been directly involved in the matters detailed in the complaint.
 Where there is a panel hearing of a complaint one person on the panel will be independent of the management and running of the school and the rest of the panel will comprise of senior teachers.
 A member of office staff unless they are the object of the complaint will be present to act as clerk to the panel.
 Parents are allowed to attend panel hearings and can be accompanied if they wish.

 If possible the panel will resolve the parent’s or carer’s complaint without further investigation.
 Where further investigation is needed, the panel will decide how to carry out the investigation.
 After due consideration of all relevant facts, the panel will give written findings in response to the complaint: the findings will depend on the nature of the complaint but the panel will always give a judgement whether and to what extent, if at all, the complaint is justified, and the panel’s reasons; the findings may include recommendations or actions which the panel requires the school to take.
 The findings of the panel will be final.

 A record of the panel’s findings and recommendations will be sent by electronic mail or otherwise given in writing to the complainant, proprietor, Headteacher and where relevant the person complained about.